oinuar/doppler-wai/README.md

 cabal build
 ```

-This will build the library.
+This will build the library and all samples.
+You can find samples inside `dist/build`.